Guidance under regulation 18 of the Health Protection (Coronavirus Restrictions) (No.5) (Wales) Regulations 2020.

 When and where does the guidance apply?

-This guidance is intended to apply in principle at all of these Alert Levels.
-However when considering what is reasonable, those who have responsibility under the regulations must consider the Alert Level in operation at the time.
-A limited measure taken at a low alert level may be reasonable when the alert level is low but not at a high alert level.
+Because regulation 16 applies at all Alert Levels this guidance is intended to apply in principle at all of these Alert Levels.
+However when considering what reasonable measures to take, those who have responsibility under the Regulations must consider the Alert Level in operation at the time.
+A limited measure taken at a low alert level may be reasonable whereas it would likely be unreasonable where the alert level is high.
+If in doubt on any related issues, you may wish to speak to your Local Authority at an early stage for advice on matters.
 In addition some measures may not be relevant when premises are closed to the public.
 Detail on the alert levels and their significance is provided in the Wales Coronavirus Control Plan.

 There are specific requirements for retail premises and licensed premises (see below).